JayPinn-96/GreSQL-pgAdmin4-science_class-/README.md

 # Jamal's Data Analyst Portfolio :wave:

-## Analysis of the Citibikes data in New York city using Excell :bike:
+## Analysis of the Citibikes data in New York city using Excell :bike: jay_Copy of New York Citi Bikes_Raw Data.xlsx
 - Set up a spreadsheet on google sheets, where I imported NY citi bike data for the past year,
 - Was given a task to find the answers to 5 questions:
 ..What are the most popular pick-up locations across the city for Bike rental?